A Provably-Correct and Robust Convex Model for Smooth Separable NMF: Separable, Smooth and Orthogonal NMF

 \item Facial feature extraction.
 The input matrix is a face-by-pixel intensity matrix.
 Separability requires that, for each facial feature (such as eyes, noses and lips), there exists at least one pixel present only in that feature~\cite[page~209]{gillis2020nonnegative}.

 \end{enumerate}

-While the separability assumption simplifies the NMF problem and enables efficient algorithms, it is often too restrictive in real-world scenarios.
-In many practical applications, such as hyperspectral unmixing or document classification, data points rarely correspond exactly to pure sources.
+While the separability assumption simplifies the NMF problem and enables efficient algorithms, it often does not fully take advantage of the properties of real-world data.
+In fact, in many practical applications, such as hyperspectral unmixing or document classification, data points rarely correspond exactly to pure sources.
 Instead, multiple data points may lie near each true basis element due to noise, spectral variability, or other distortions.
-This limitation motivates the need for a more flexible framework that allows for groups of data points to approximate each basis element, leading to the smooth separability assumption, which we discuss in the next section.
+This motivates the need for a more flexible framework that allows for groups of data points to approximate each basis element, leading to the smooth separability assumption, which we discuss in the next section.
+Taking advantage of multiple data points near the basis vectors will allow us to better estimate these basis vectors, and hence also provide better low-rank approximations of the input matrix.

 \paragraph{Separability using self-dictionary and convex relaxation} Let us now present an equivalent definition of separability that will be particularly useful in this paper.
 It relies on the so-called self-dictionary approach, which learns a set of basis vectors from the data itself.
 It was originally proposed in~\cite{esser2012convex, recht2012factoring, elhamifar2012see} in order to design convex formulations for matrix factorization problems.